Wallasey Soroptimists – Our Projects (Programme Action)

 Local: Clatterbridge Cancer Charity – Healthcare

 We donate some of our takings each time we have a stall selling our craft items.
-We recently donated an additional £300 to the Charity.
+September 2018 we donated an additional £500 to the Charity.
 This money can help the Charity support women who have lost their hair through cancer treatment with funds to purchase good quality wigs – it all helps with a woman’s psychological health.

-The Charity’s Fundraising Manager Elspeth was our speaker at our September social meeting.
+The Charity’s Fundraising Manager Elspeth was our speaker at our September 2017 social meeting.
 She presented Immediate Past President Stella with a certificate giving our running total of donations at £650.
 A cheque for £100 was presented at the meeting adding to that total.
-As of early 2018, we have donated well over £1000 to the charity.
+As of September 2018, we have donated well over £1500 to the charity.
+It costs £60 for a wig – so we’ve supported over 16 women’s self esteem and confidence.

 Local: Wirral Food Bank – Food security & Healthcare